Triston Casas Player Props: Red Sox vs. Rays

 Triston Casas At The Plate

-- Casas is batting .172 with two doubles, two home runs and two walks.
+- Casas is hitting .161 with two doubles, two home runs and two walks.

-- Casas has had a base hit in four of 10 games this season, and multiple hits once.
+- In four of 11 games this season, Casas has picked up at least one hit, including one game with multiple hits.

-- He has hit a long ball in two of 10 games played this year, and in 6.3% of his plate appearances.
+- He has homered in two of 11 games played this year, and in 5.9% of his plate appearances.

-- Casas has an RBI in four of 10 games this season, with multiple RBI in three of them.
+- Casas has driven in a run in four games this season (36.4%), including three games with more than one RBI (27.3%).

-- He has scored in three games this season (30.0%), but has had no multi-run games.
+- He has scored in three of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.